 So is the museum still worth the price of admission in the interim?
 That’s a resounding yes.
 We spent the early afternoon exploring hands-on exhibits to learn about British Columbia’s natural history (complete with a life-sized replica of a Woolly Mammoth), as well as about local climate change, then took in the incredible Wildlife Photographer of the Year Exhibit.
 The museum also houses the largest IMAX screen in British Columbia, and since we happened to be there during the IMAX Victoria Film Festival, we put on our 3-D glasses to enjoy Oceans: Our Blue Planet.
 This was a definite highlight.

-After eating all the goodies at high tea, our daughter had some energy to burn off so we wanted to find a playground.
+After all the sugary treats of high tea, our daughter had some energy to burn off and wanted to find a playground.
 We ventured about a 10-minute walk from the hotel to Beacon Hill Park at sunset and were greeted by a family of deer (such an unexpected treat!) and a pond full of ducks.
-This was the perfect way to end our evening before crawling back into our comfy beds at the Magnolia.pr2is
+This was the perfect way to end our evening before crawling back into our comfy beds at the Magnolia.